 Buffalo wings are pretty amazing, but for me Wings and Things garlic buffalo wings are my favorite.
 They have a bit of spice, and a nice garlic flavor kicks in, and suddenly you are grabbing for the next wing.

-For me hot wings are one of the most satisfying chicken dishes you can order out.
+For me, hot wings are one of the most satisfying chicken dishes you can order out.
 Thank goodness these were created by the Anchor Bar many years ago.
-For me, I like to use Frank’s Red Hot Sauce, as I think it gives just the right amount of heat.
+I like to use Frank’s Red Hot Sauce, as I think it gives just the right amount of heat.
 This recipe really makes a very mild buffalo wing sauce.
-If you like your wings hotter, you can add additional cayenne, or even a little bit of freshly chopped habanero.
+If you like your wings hotter, you can add additional cayenne or even a little bit of freshly chopped habanero.

 How to buy and cut the chicken wings